-Each credit card and loyalty program has its own set of rules, so it’s crucial to read through your program’s fine print to determine if and when your points will expire.
+Each credit card and loyalty program has its own set of rules, so it’s crucial to read through your program’s fine print to determine whether or when your points will expire.
 Policies can often be found in the rewards guide or frequently asked questions listed online.
 Generally speaking, there are four different ways programs deal with expiration:

-- Points won’t disappear unless there’s a period of inactivity.
-Programs such as Choice Privileges and AAdvantage from American Airlines will penalize you if you've been inactive for 18 months.
-Different programs have different requirements for “restarting the clock,” but usually it simply requires a purchase with the credit card (or the earning or redeeming of points in some other way.)
+- Points won’t disappear unless there’s a period of inactivity: In programs such as Choice Privileges and AAdvantage from American Airlines, you will lose your rewards points if your account hasn't had any activity in more than 18 months.
+Different programs have different requirements for “restarting the clock,” but usually it simply requires a purchase with the credit card—or the earning or redeeming of points in some other way.

-- Points expire on a certain date, and account activity doesn’t impact expiration.
-For example, points might expire three years after the month that you receive them, or five years from the end of the year in which you earn them.
+- Points expire on a certain date, and account activity doesn’t affect expiration: For example, points might expire three years after the month that you receive them, or five years from the end of the year in which you earn them.

-Check your program’s online account or mobile app, which may show when points or miles will expire.
+Check your program’s online account or mobile app, as they may show when points or miles will expire.

 If you’re a member of a loyalty program but don’t have an associated credit card, you have a number of other options.
-For one, you can sign up for a credit card—the card may even offer a bonus if you charge a certain amount in your first months.
-You can also buy something through your program’s online shopping portal, if it has one, eat out with one of their partner restaurants, or redeem points for a gift card.
+For one, you can sign up for a credit card.
+It may even offer a bonus if you charge a certain amount in your first months.
+You can also buy something through your program’s online shopping portal (if it has one), eat out with one of their partner restaurants, or redeem points for a gift card.

 If your rewards have already expired due to inactivity, some programs will let you pay to have them reinstated.
-The United Airlines program, for instance, lets you buy back miles you’ve lost in the past 18 months.
-The cost is incremental: pay $50 for up to 5,000 miles, $100 for 5,001 to 20,000 miles, etc.
+Frontier Airlines, for instance, lets you buy back miles you’ve lost, and the cost is incremental.
+For example, pay $50 for up to 25,000 miles, or $100 for 25,001 to 50,000 miles.

-Keep in mind you can also lose points if you misuse them, claim bankruptcy, or your account status changes because of missed payments, among other reasons.
-Check your terms and conditions for specifics.
+Keep in mind that you can also lose points if you misuse them or claim bankruptcy or if your account status changes because of missed payments, among other reasons.
+Check your terms and conditions for specific details.

-- Redeem for cash: If this is an option, it’s definitely the most versatile, though you may not get the bang for your buck.
+- Redeem for cash: If this is an option, it’s definitely the most versatile, though you may not get very much bang for your buck.